miguelgandra/moby/README.md

 # moby
-A R package for streamlined biotelemetry analyses and data visualization.
+An R package for streamlined biotelemetry analyses and data visualization.